Public Participation and Presentations

 TDEC will also host workshops throughout the state and/or via webinar in order to provide the public with information regarding the proposal process, program and project eligibility, timelines for implementation, and reporting requirements.
 Interested persons and entities are advised to sign up for the TDEC VW email list at https://signup.e2ma.net/signup/1843437/1737620/ in order to receive related email updates on topics including, but not limited to, potential revisions to the BMP, funding cycles, and project solicitation.
 For additional information on the VW Settlement, visit the TDEC website here: http://www.tn.gov/environment/VWSettlement.

 In the fall of 2016, TDEC created a public-facing webpage (“TDEC Webpage”), which is accessible at https://www.tn.gov/environment/VWSettlement.
 TDEC will continue to add and/or update information and resources to the TDEC Webpage as such information becomes available.
 Additionally, TDEC has also established and will continue to maintain a VW Environmental Mitigation Trust (EMT) email list (“TDEC Email List”).
-TDEC has and will continue to utilize the TDEC Email List when sending out updates regarding TDEC’s EMT efforts, including, but not limited to, the scheduling of public information sessions, release of a proposed BMP, and the release of project solicitations.
+TDEC has and will continue to utilize the TDEC Email List when sending out updates regarding TDEC’s EMT efforts, including, but not limited to, the scheduling of public information sessions, release of updates to the BMP, and the release of project solicitations.
 Interested parties can be added to this list online, via email at TDEC.OEP@tn.gov, or in-person.

 TDEC also developed a web-based form to allow interested stakeholders to submit comments regarding the State’s utilization of its EMT allocation.
 Specifically, TDEC sought input on the Eligible Mitigation Action (EMA) categories that the State should consider as well as the percentage of funds to dedicate to each category.
 TDEC accepted public comments via the Public Comment Form, as well as directly through email or phone, from October 2016 through January 2018.
-All public comments were to have been received by 11:59 pm Central on January 16, 2018 to be considered for the proposed Beneficiary Mitigation Plan (BMP).
+All public comments were to have been received by 11:59 pm Central on January 16, 2018 to be considered for the proposed BMP.
 By January 16, 2018, TDEC had received comments from 145 total respondents, representing 121 unique entities.
 These entities provided advocacy, business, government, higher education, individual, and other perspectives on how the State should administer its EMT allocation.

 Lastly, in conjunction with the release of the proposed BMP to the public on July 17, 2018, TDEC uploaded a recorded presentation to the TDEC Webpage that addressed the various sections of the State’s proposed BMP.
 The public was encouraged to submit comments via a public comment form accessible online or via email.
 Following the close of a thirty (30) day public comment period on August 17, 2018, all comments and input received were reviewed and considered by TDEC personnel prior to the finalization of the BMP.
 TDEC received comments from 44 respondents, each representing a unique entity.
 As with the first public comment period, these entities provided advocacy, business, government, individual, and other perspectives.